SAIR-Org/SAIR_Courses/0_Python_ML_Foundations/README.md

 [![Telegram](https://img.shields.io/badge/Telegram-Join_SAIR_Community-blue?logo=telegram)](https://t.me/+jPPlO6ZFDbtlYzU0)

 Our community of learners and mentors is here to support you every step of the way.
+Join live lectures and get real-time help!

 ---